NguyenSonhoa/SellGUI/README.md

 + Added Support Custom Model Data changing Menu Sell.
 + Added Command Execute when you click sell & confirm sell.
 + Fixed Some Console Sender error.
++ Support MMOItems
++ Edit ingame GUI (Beta)
++ Notify when you not input item in gui sell!
++ Can use cross Essentials + MMOItems
 # Next Update should be?
++ Supported MMOItems
-+ Support MMOItems
++ Support MMOCore???